Table of Contents

 7. Putting Money on Your Credit Card When You Can Afford to Pay It Off

-As of June 2024, the average credit card interest rate is more than 24%, making this one of the most expensive ways to finance a purchase.
-In a nutshell, you wind up paying a 24%-plus surcharge if you buy things with plastic and don’t pay it off right away.
+In early 2026, the average annual percentage rate on credit card accounts was 21.00%, making credit cards an expensive way to finance a purchase if you carry a balance.
+In a nutshell, you wind up paying a significant surcharge if you buy something with plastic and don’t pay it off right away.

 Using a credit card wisely is key.
-Charge up no more than 30% of your credit limit (though less is better) to keep your credit utilization ratio low.
-And pay the bill off ASAP to avoid owing interest.
+Charge up to no more than 30% of your credit limit (though less is better) to keep your credit utilization ratio low.
+And pay the bill off in full each month to avoid owing interest.

 8. Thinking About Long-Term Effects of Purchases

-The average American spends approximately $150 on impulse purchases each month, data shows.
-That’s $1,800 a year for unplanned purchases.
+According to a 2025 survey by Optimum Retailing, 72% of U.S. consumers said they’d made an unplanned in-store discretionary purchase in the past month.
 If spending wisely is your goal, you should ask yourself: Wouldn’t that money be put to better use elsewhere, such as a vacation or in savings?

 One way to curb impulse spending is to acknowledge the emotional component.
-Some of us shop when we are feeling bored, angry, or sad.
+Some people shop when they feel bored, angry, or sad.
 Purchasing some cool new gizmo or a great jacket can be a distraction and a mood booster.
-One strategy to help short-circuit this emotional spending can be to imagine the item in your house and how it will look used a few years from now.
+One strategy to help short-circuit this emotional spending is to imagine the item in your house and how it will look in a few years.
 If you can visualize its future (being out of style, faded, worn, or broken), you might not want to purchase it in the first place.
 That may help you realize that the item isn’t as vital as it feels when you are shopping.

-You might also want to consider the long-term financial impact the purchase will have.
+You might also want to consider the long-term financial impact of the purchase.
 If you make a lot of impulse buys, these costs can either snowball due to interest or shadow your finances for years to come.

 9. Tracking Your Finances Daily